SaminKirigaya/Forum_Backend_Rest_API_With_Laravel/README.md

 - Hashed System
 - Report System In Post
 - Post Like Dislike With Comment Like Dislike
+- Post Deleting System
+- Post Author Can Delete All Comments
 - User Comment Deleting System
 - Client Images Are Converted Before Saving With Intervention Image.
 - Full User Profile Menu